Tagir Ulanbekov: Ultimate Fighting Championship

 Ulanbekov was scheduled to face Bruno Gustavo da Silva on September 12, 2020, at UFC Fight Night: Waterson vs. Hill.
 However, due to travel restrictions related to the COVID-19 pandemic, the pairing was rescheduled and took place four weeks later at UFC Fight Night: Moraes vs. Sandhagen.
 Ulanbekov won the fight via unanimous decision.

-Ulanbekov was scheduled to face Matheus Nicolau on January 24, 2021 at UFC 257.
+Ulanbekov was scheduled to face Matheus Nicolau on January 24, 2021, at UFC 257.
 However, Ulanbekov withdrew due to undisclosed reasons.
 The pairing was eventually rescheduled for UFC Fight Night 187.
 However, Ulanbekov withdrew from the bout the second time for undisclosed reasons and was replaced by Manel Kape.

 Ulanbekov was scheduled to face Tyson Nam on June 19, 2021, at UFC on ESPN 25.
 However, the bout was never officially announced by the promotion and the matchup did not take place on the card due to an undisclosed illness for Ulanbekov.

 Ulanbekov faced Allan Nascimento on October 30, 2021, at UFC 267.
 He won the fight via split decision.

 Ulanbekov faced Tim Elliott on March 5, 2022, at UFC 272.
 He lost the fight via unanimous decision.
 12 out of 17 media scores gave it to Ulanbekov.

 Ulanbekov was scheduled to face Tyson Nam on June 25, 2022, at UFC on ESPN 38 but pulled out due to undisclosed injury.

-Ulanbekov faced Nate Maness on November 5, 2022 at UFC Fight Night 214.
+Ulanbekov faced Nate Maness on November 5, 2022, at UFC Fight Night 214.
 He won the fight via a guillotine choke submission in the first round.

+Ulanbekov faced Cody Durden on December 16, 2023, at UFC 296.
+He won the fight via a face crank submission in the second round.

+Ulanbekov was scheduled to face Alex Perez on June 15, 2024, at UFC on ESPN 58.
+However, the bout was changed and Ulanbekov ended up being scheduled to face Joshua Van at that event instead.
+In turn, the bout against Van was cancelled when Ulanbekov weighed in at 129.5 pounds, three and a half pounds over the flyweight non-title fight limit.

+Ulanbekov faced undefeated prospect Clayton Carpenter on January 18, 2025, at UFC 311.
+He won the fight by unanimous decision.

+Ulanbekov was scheduled to face former UFC Flyweight Championship challenger, RIZIN Flyweight and two-time RIZIN Bantamweight Champion (also former Bellator Bantamweight World Champion) Kyoji Horiguchi on June 21, 2025, at UFC on ABC 8.
+However, Horiguchi withdrew from the bout for unknown reasons and was replaced by Azat Maksum.
+Ulanbekov won the fight by unanimous decision.
+The bout was re-scheduled and will take place on November 22, 2025, at UFC Fight Night 265.

+Professional Grappling career

+Ulanbekov competed against Jussier Formiga in the co-main event of ADXC 6 on October 25, 2024.
+He lost the match by unanimous decision.